Inside Emirates Polar Programme putting boots on ice to protect 'planet's thermostat'

 'Third Pole'

-The Arctic is not a continent, but a frozen ocean capped by ice that expands and contracts with the seasons and is bordered by eight sovereign countries.
+The Arctic is not a continent but a frozen ocean capped by ice that expands and contracts with the seasons, and is bordered by eight sovereign countries.

-Antarctica has no permanent human population and supports only the most minimal forms of terrestrial life.
+Antarctica has no permanent human population and supports only the most minimal form of terrestrial life.
 Yet it holds nearly 70 per cent of the world’s freshwater, preserved in ice built up over millions of years.

 As global temperatures rise, changes in this ice are already reshaping oceans and coastlines far beyond the poles.

-“The polar regions are the planet’s thermostat, that’s why they matter,” Wassim Said of the Emirates Polar Programme Steering Committee told The National.
-“They are geographically distant, but they are very close from an impact perspective.”
+“The polar regions are the planet’s thermostat, that’s why they matter,” Wassim Said, of the Emirates Polar Programme Steering Committee, told The National.
+“They are geographically distant but they are very close from an impact perspective.”

 However, the UAE’s polar thinking does not stop at the Arctic and Antarctica.